 Sales of our ADSs or ordinary shares in the public market, or the perception that these sales could occur, could cause the market price of our ADSs to decline.
-As of February 28, 2019, not including options, we have 1,044,891,318 ordinary shares outstanding comprised of (i) 463,417,860 Class A ordinary shares represented by ADSs, among which 239,922,360 Class A ordinary shares are represented by ADSs that are freely transferable without restriction or additional registration under the Securities Act, (ii) 276,085,008 Class A ordinary shares not represented by ADSs, which are available for sale subject to volume and other restrictions as applicable under Rules 144 and 701 under the Securities Act, and (iii) 305,388,450 Class B ordinary shares which, following conversion to Class A ordinary shares by the holder of the Class B ordinary shares, are available for sale subject to volume and other restrictions as applicable under Rules 144 and 701 under the Securities Act.
+As of February 28, 2019, not including options, we have 1,044,891,318 ordinary shares outstanding comprised of (i) 463,417,860 Class A ordinary shares represented by ADSs, among which 239,922,360 Class A ordinary shares are represented by ADSs that are freely transferable without restriction or additional registration under the Securities Act, and the rest are represented by ADSs that are subject to transfer restriction or additional registration under the Securities Act, (ii) 276,085,008 Class A ordinary shares not represented by ADSs, which are available for sale subject to volume and other restrictions as applicable under Rules 144 and 701 under the Securities Act, and (iii) 305,388,450 Class B ordinary shares which, following conversion to Class A ordinary shares by the holder of the Class B ordinary shares, are available for sale subject to volume and other restrictions as applicable under Rules 144 and 701 under the Securities Act.